pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

-How we determine the size of sized types is straight-forward: all primitives and pointers have known sizes and all structs, tuples, enums, and arrays are just made up of primitives and pointers or other nested structs, tuples, enums, and arrays so we can just count up the bytes recursively.
+How we determine the size of sized types is straight-forward: all primitives and pointers have known sizes and all structs, tuples, enums, and arrays are just made up of primitives and pointers or other nested structs, tuples, enums, and arrays so we can just count up the bytes recursively, taking into account extra bytes needed for padding and alignment.
 We can't determine the size of unsized types for similarly straight-forward reasons: slices can have any number of elements in them and can thus be of any size at run-time and trait objects can be implemented by any number of structs or enums and thus can also be of any size at run-time.

 **Pro tips**
 - pointers of dynamically sized views into arrays are called slices in Rust, e.g. a `&str` is a _"string slice"_, a `&[i32]` is an _"i32 slice"_